Hassan-Uddin/Hassan-Uddin/README.md

 - 👋 Hi, I’m @Hassan-Uddin
-- 👀 I’m interested in becoming a full-stack develop
+- 👀 I’m interested in becoming a full-stack developer
 - 🌱 I’m currently learning with the Odin Project

 - 📫 How to reach me mdhassan_uddin@yahoo.com